While we all get a little depressed from time to time, it can be far more serious than you might think.

 What About Treatment?

 But the problems don’t end when perfectionists finally enter treatment.
 Even in counseling, they can be reluctant to talk about themselves due to fear of rejection.
 They can also be hostile and demanding with their therapists as a way of taking control of the therapy process.
 Perfectionists may also see their therapists as judgemental and rejecting and resist forming the therapeutic bond needed for treatment to succeed.
 In turn, therapists often see perfectionist clients as problematic and less prone to follow treatment recommendations.
 This can make it more likely for the therapist to terminate the treatment and, as a result, can add to a perfectionist’s sense of defeat and failure.
-It also makes them even more reluctant to seek treatment in the future on the grounds that psychotherapy is “bogus” or simply doesn’t work for them.
+It also makes them even more reluctant to seek treatment in the future because psychotherapy is “bogus” or simply doesn’t work for them.

 Embrace the Imperfection

 To avoid these kinds of problems in treatment, researchers such as Hewitt and Flett recommend that people need to become more aware of how their perfectionist attitudes can undermine mental health.
 Therapists can help by teaching them to challenge their beliefs and learn to accept that a little imperfection can be perfectly fine if it means avoiding the heartbreak and despair that can result from seeking perfection in themselves and others.
-Changing perfectionist attitudes can be difficult, especially for people who base their own sense of self-worth on this need to be perfect, but it leads to a healthier mindset in the long run.
+Changing perfectionist attitudes can be difficult, especially for people who base their sense of self-worth on this need to be perfect, but it leads to a healthier mindset in the long run.

-Granted, you are still going to encounter those other-oriented perfectionists who are going to expect too much from you, whether in school or in the workplace.
-When you do, just remember the wise words of George Orwell who said that the essence of being human is that one does not seek perfection and focus on your own mental health first.
+Granted, you are still going to encounter those other-oriented perfectionists who are going to expect too much from you, whether in school or the workplace.
+When you do, just remember the wise words of George Orwell who said that the essence of being human is that one does not seek perfection and focus on your mental health first.

 Simon Evans, Erkan Alkan, Jazmin K. Bhangoo, Harriet Tenenbaum, Terry Ng-Knight.
 Effects of the COVID-19 lockdown on mental health, wellbeing, sleep, and alcohol use in a UK student sample.
 Psychiatry Research, 2021; 298: 113819 DOI: 10.1016/j.psychres.2021.113819